770,000 sq. ft.

 AutoCAD Fabrication MEP

-Now called Spring Street North Block, the project calls for two towers featuring 565 residential units along with 8,400 square feet of retail, office and restaurant space.
+Spring Street North Block calls for two towers featuring 565 residential units along with 8,400 square feet of retail, office and restaurant space.
 There will be eight levels of underground parking for 387 vehicles that will be accessible via Hubbell Place.
 Residents will have two large bike rooms, a package room, gym, fourth floor decks and dog runs, and roof deck amenities.

 An alley vacation between Seneca and Spring streets is needed for the proposed landscaped woonerf that splits the block and separates the two towers.
 In addition to the woonerf, there will be east-west pedestrian mews that connect to the 5,785 square-foot public plaza.